kuvac/Task-Tracker-CLI/README.md

   mark-done <id>               - Mark a task as done mark-in-progress <id>        - Mark a task as in-progress exit                         - Exit the program

+This project was developed in accordance with these requirements: https://roadmap.sh/projects/task-tracker